com-480-data-visualization/data-visualization-project-2021-bit-shiba/Milestone_2.md

 ### List of the tools for each visualisation

 There are five main interactive figures in our website, which are Bubble diagram, Chord diagram, Sankey diagram, Violin graph, Radar chart.
-The tools we used are as follows.
+As expected, we will use all lectures about HTML, CSS and, Javascript.
+The specific tools we used are as follows.

-#### React
+#### CodeSandbox

-The website is a react application hosted on **CodeSandbox** pages (https://codesandbox.io).
-Some visualizations are hand-crafted using React and native web technologies.
+The website is hosted on **CodeSandbox**(https://codesandbox.io) pages.

-#### d3
+#### d3.js

-Some visualizations are done with `d3.js`.
-Its data manipulation might be conflicting with the one of `react`.
-Therefore we use [react-d3-library](https://react-d3-library.github.io/) to integrate d3 visualizations in react applications.
+Basically, our graphs require the use of `d3.js` library.
+Some visualizations are done with the help of `d3.js` gallery, like the Bubble diagram.

-#### amcharts 4
+#### Lecture and Tutorials

-Other visualizations are done with **amcharts**, which is a library with an API providing us lots of ways to modify the charts.
+We are inspired by some examples introduced by lectures and exercises, such as interactive d3 (Lecture 5 and exercise 5), color marks, and channels (Lecture 6 and exercise 6).
+What's more, future lectures like graphs and tabular data, will be of great help for our selection and comparison part (the radar chart).
+And there possibly are other lectures that will inspire us to do further perfection.